 - Confirm details summary and click Next

-- If the Create Report Wizard succeed, you should have green check everywhere.
+- If the Create Report Wizard succeeds, you should have a green check everywhere.

 - By clicking Close, Report Builder will automatically run